Futarimiti/learn-sql/TCL/Transactions.md

 ... as only these statements manipulates records in a table.

-Once there are DML action, the data safety must be concerned.
+Note that destructive DMLs are __not included__ here.
+They must be carefully used as their effect is not reversible under ANY situation.

 #### Properties of transactions: ACID

-Data validity during transactions is (intended to be) guaranteed by 4 properties with an acronym ACID:
+Data validity during transactions is (intended to be) guaranteed by 4 properties, with acronym ACID.

 | Property | Explain |
 |-|-|
 | Atomicity | Transactions are the most basic unit in business |